MilanNastasijevic/VortexWe_QA_Task/README.md

-#  VortexWe QA Engineer Task – Jira Clone Testing
+# Engineer Task – Jira Clone Testing

 This repository contains E2E tests for a Jira Clone app built with Angular and Akita.
 The framework used is **Playwright + TestNG**, and the project supports execution via **Docker**, with integrated **Allure reporting**.